Cybercrime

 Jesse Marx, Police Used Smart Streetlight Footage to Investigate Protesters, Voice of San Diego (2020)

-For syllabus inspiration, I’d like to thank Kendra Albert, Hannah Bloch-Wehba, Evelyn Douek, Mary Anne Franks, James Grimmelmann, Orin Kerr, Ido Kilovaty, and Martha Minow, all of whose curricula helped me when shaping my own.
+For syllabus inspiration, I’d like to thank Kendra Albert, Hannah Bloch-Wehba, Evelyn Douek, Mary Anne Franks, James Grimmelmann, Orin Kerr, Ido Kilovaty, Martha Minow, and Natalia Pires de Vasconcelos, all of whose curricula helped me when shaping my own.